CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

     ![Respective tables in the Log Analytics workspace](https://github.com/CloudLabsAI-Azure/AIW-Security-Immersion/blob/main/Labs/Images/Log-editor-tables.png?raw=true)

-   > **Note:** Since the continuous export was just enabled, you may need to wait for sometime for new events to show up.
+   > **Note:** Since the continuous export was just enabled, you may need to wait for some time for new events to show up.

 ### Exercise 2: Integration with Microsoft Sentinel